What do you mean by Ambiguous genitalia?

 Ambiguous genitalia is a rare birth defect in which an infant’s external genitals don’t depict clearly whether male or female.
 In such babies, the genitals are not formed properly and one may have characteristics of both male & female.

 There are various factors that can cause Ambiguous genitalia, namely:

-- Pseudohermaphroditism – one has genitalia of male/female but physical characteristics of opposite sex
+- Pseudohermaphroditism – one has genitalia of male/female but physical characteristics of the opposite sex

-- True hermaphroditism – presence of tissues both from ovaries & testicles
+- True hermaphroditism – the presence of tissues both from ovaries & testicles

-- Mixed gonadal dysgenesis – presence of some male structures and some female structures
+- Mixed gonadal dysgenesis – the presence of some male structures and some female structures

 - Congenital adrenal hyperplasia

 - Intake of certain medication like androgenic steroids by a mother results in genetic female looking more like male